n8n-io/n8n-docs/docs/source-control-environments/using/push-pull.md

 If the original owner is a [project](/user-management/rbac/):

+[TODO: confim - this is what it says in Notion, but for me it just added it to home]

 n8n tries to match the original project name to a project name on the new instance.
 If no matching project exists, n8n creates a new project with the name, assigns the current user as project owner, and imports the workflows and credentials to the project.

 ### Pulling may cause brief service interruption